johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/About/GettingStarted.md

       <code>&lt;1.0.0</code>), instead of the command documented above, please use the following:

       ```shell-session
-      npx @bodiless/cli@1.0.0-PRERELEASE.IDENTIFIER new -r HEAD \
+      npx @bodiless/cli@1.0.0-PRERELEASE.IDENTIFIER new -r REVISION \
         --setup "npm run setup:gatsby-cloud"
       ```

+      Where:

-      Where `PRERELEASE.IDENTIFIER` is the package version of `@bodiless/cli` that you are currently using.
-E.g.:
+      - `PRERELEASE.IDENTIFIER` is the package version of `@bodiless/cli` that you wish to use (e.g., `beta.12`).
+        - Prior to the official `1.0` release of Bodiless, you _must_ use at least `1.0.0-beta.11`.
+        - You may also use `next` to use the latest pre-release version (i.e., `@bodiless/cli@next`).
+        - Using `@bodiless/cli` without a version specifier will fail.
+      - `REVISION` is the revision of the repository to check out when cloning.
+        - Use `next` to check out the latest pre-release version.
+        - Use `HEAD` to check out the latest commit on the `main` branch.

+      E.g., to use pre-release version `1.0.0-beta.12` of the CLI package while checking out the latest commit on `main`:

       ```shell-session
       npx @bodiless/cli@1.0.0-beta.12 new -r HEAD \